Looking for a mobile Wi-Fi device to get online from anywhere?

 EE is known for having the best mobile network in the UK.
 Although their MiFi deals are sometimes expensive, EE is worth looking at if you live in a rural area and sometimes struggle to get a good 4G signal.

 The best thing about the 4GEE Wi-Fi Mini though is it has a LAN port.
 This means you can connect a computer or Xbox/Playstation to the device directly, allowing for better mobile broadband speeds and a more stable connection.
-No other device on the market allows you to do this.
+No other mobile broadband device on the market currently allows you to do this.

 Overall value rating